EstelleGvl/unknownhands/pages/data.md

 permalink: /data/
 ---

 These interactive charts provide an overview of current findings from *Unknown Hands*.
 They will grow as the dataset expands.
-Notes on scope and uncertainty are included beneath each visualization.

 ---